mkloubert/vs-remote-debugger/README.md

 | `first` | Goto to FIRST message. |
 | `last` | Goto to LAST message. |

-If you want to know what index is currently selected, use `current`:
+If you want to know what message is currently selected, use `current`:

 ```
 current